Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 Remember to factor in both daytime and evening capacities, as most venues can accommodate larger numbers after dark.
 When evaluating spaces, you'll find that medium venues usually cap at 120-130 guests, while larger venues can host 150-300 people.

-For space optimisation, request seating plans at maximum capacity and visit venues when they're set up for weddings.
+For space optimisation, request seating plans and a table plan at maximum capacity and visit venues when they're set up for weddings.
+A table plan is an essential tool for organising guest seating and ensuring a smooth event flow.
 This gives you a realistic view of how your celebration will flow.
 Don't forget to allow wiggle room for unexpected additions to your guest list.

 Consider your wedding's classification: small (30-60 guests), medium (82-103 guests), or large (150+ guests).
-Each category requires different venue types, from intimate country houses to grand hotels.
+Each category requires different types of venues, from intimate country houses to grand hotels.

 Your choice will impact your budget and catering options, with larger venues typically requiring bigger investments.
 For the most comfortable atmosphere, ensure there's enough room for guests to move freely between spaces, particularly during key moments like dancing and dining.